redox-os/orbtk-book/src/ch01-03-composition-system.md

 ### Layouts

-At the GUI Element level, we do have a basic concept for implementing the layout of all involved entities.
-THis concept is following a two phase model and will run in two passes:
+At the GUI element level, we do have a basic concept for implementing the layout of all involved entities.
+This concept is following a two phase model and will run in two passes:

   * `Measuring`